Buick Park Avenue: Europe

-Second generation (1997–2005)
+Second generation (1997–2006)

-An updated Park Avenue was released in October 1996 as a 1997 model and was now built on GM's G platform; however GM chose to continue to refer to it as the C platform, but was stronger and more substantial than its predecessor.
-This new generation was powered by updated Series II variants of the 3800 and as before, only Ultra models were supercharged.
+An updated Park Avenue was released in October 1996 as a 1997 model, using GM's G platform, which was stronger and more substantial than its predecessor.
+GM chose to continue to refer to it as the C platform.

+The new generation was powered by updated Series II variants of the 3800 and as before, only Ultra models were supercharged.
 The base trim featured a hood ornament while the Ultra had a less conspicuous tri-shield inset on the upper edge of the grille.
 The base Park Avenue was the last USDM Buick to carry a factory hood ornament.

-For 2001, the base model's cloth interior was dropped as an option in favor of now standard leather trim.
+For 2001, the base model's cloth interior was dropped as an option in favor of standard leather trim.
 Ultrasonic rear park assist was a new option that year as well.
 For 2003, trademark Buick "Ventiports" returned on the Park Avenue Ultra along with a bolder grille that carried a larger monochromatic tri-shield badge in the center.
-New 17 inch wheels, a revised interior and revised instrument cluster were changed for the 2003 model year on the Ultra.
+New 17-inch wheels, a revised interior and revised instrument cluster were changed for the 2003 model year on the Ultra.

 For 2005, the final model year in North America, base Park Avenues received a revised grille, and the previously Ultra-exclusive Ventiports.
-Also, the rear fascia was redone across the model line with a prominent chrome bar above the license plate holder with an embossed Park Avenue script and amber turn signal flashers.
+Also, the rear fascia was updated across the model line with a prominent chrome bar above the license plate holder with an embossed Park Avenue script and amber turn signal flashers.

 The last 3,000 of 7,000 Park Avenues carried Special Edition badging that featured the namesake script underneath a silhouette of the New York City skyline.
 300 of these were painted with a special two-tone black-on-platinum finish.
 Production ended on June 18, 2004.
 The Park Avenue was discontinued after 2005 in the North American market and was replaced in 2006 by the Buick Lucerne.